Mobile Software Architect, Innovator, Technologist

 He is the founder and principal developer of the open source XUL Engine SwixML, which Sun Microsystems’ CTO called “The strongest straightforward design of declarative GUI implementations”.
 SwixML represents ideas that are now heavily re-used in Google’s Android SDK.
 (Graphical User Interfaces are described declaratively in XML documents that are parsed and rendered into UI widgets hierarchies at runtime.)
 He is also a committer at the HessDroid opensource project, a binary web service protocol for Android.

-As an early adopter of Java, Wolf worked as a Software Architect and project lead at Autonomy/Cardiff on the LiquidOffice platform, an intelligent Web-based eForm automation and workflow solution for creating, deploying and automatically managing the routing, tracking and approval for electronic forms and processes.
+As an early adopter of Java, Wolf worked as a Software Architect and project lead at Autonomy/Cardiff on the LiquidOffice platform, an intelligent Business Process Management platform.
 He worked in St. Petersburg, Russia, leading a team of Russian engineers creating smart bots, in Frankfurt Germany, leading Deutsche Bank‘s development of an electronic banking and security trading application, and led software component development contracted from Aten Development in Lyon, France, and most recently, worked closely with HP’s mobile development team in Porto Alegre, Brazil.

 He received a Master’s Degree in Computer Science from the University of Paderborn, which has one of the highest ranking computer science programs among universities in Germany, a Specialized Certificate in Embedded Computer Software from the University of California, San Diego, and is a Sun Certified Java Programmer SCJP and Web Component Developer SCWCD.
 Wolf and his family currently reside in San Diego, California and can be found on the Net at http://wolfpaulus.com.